 Tech Support Scams

-- Viruses or malware have been found on your computer and need to be eliminated immediately.
+- Viruses or malware have been found on your computer and need to be deleted immediately.

-- Your computer will suffer imminent harm if you do not buy software they are selling, or allow tech support to fix the problem by remotely accessing your computer.
+- Your computer will be ruined if you do not buy their software, or allow them to remotely access your computer to fix the problem.

 - You must search for particular files on your computer.
-When you find the files, which are usually harmless or related to legitimate programs, the scammer will trick you into buying useless—or even harmful—software.
+When you find the files, which are related to real programs, the scammer will trick you into buying useless—or even harmful—software.

-As part of the scheme to “save” your computer, scammers may direct you to a fraudulent website and ask you to enter credit card information, or other sensitive financial information, that they can then steal.
-Or, the scammer may take control of your computer and refuse to return it to you unless you agree to purchase computer services.
+To “save” your computer, scammers may send you to a fake website and ask you to enter credit card or other financial information that they can then steal.
+Or, the scammer may take online control of your computer and refuse to give it back unless you agree to pay them.

 10 Ways to Protect Yourself from Tech Support Scams